erengulbahar/OSS-Project/OSS-Project/CODE-OF-CONDUCT.md

 # Code of Conduct

-We are committed to providing a welcoming and inclusive environment for everyone who contributes to the BLM3062-Project, regardless of race, gender identity or expression, sexual orientation, disability, age, appearance, religion, or any other characteristic that makes them who they are.
+We are deeply committed to fostering a welcoming and inclusive atmosphere for everyone involved in the BLM3062-Project, irrespective of attributes such as race, gender identity or expression, sexual orientation, disability, age, appearance, religion, or any unique individual characteristics.

-As a contributor, you are expected to:
+As someone contributing to this project, it's expected of you to:

-Be respectful and considerate in all interactions with other contributors.
-Listen actively and be open to different perspectives and ideas.
-Refrain from making personal attacks or derogatory comments.
-Avoid language or behavior that is discriminatory, offensive, or harmful.
-Respect others' privacy and personal boundaries.
-Be mindful of the impact your words and actions may have on others.
-If you witness or experience any behavior that violates this Code of Conduct, please report it to the project maintainers by emailing hakantekir2002@outlook.com.
-All reports will be kept confidential.
+Engage respectfully and thoughtfully in all interactions with fellow contributors.
+Actively listen and be receptive to diverse perspectives and ideas.
+Avoid personal attacks or disparaging remarks.
+Steer clear of discriminatory, offensive, or harmful language or behaviour.
+Respect the privacy and personal space of others.
+Be cognizant of the potential impact of your words and actions on others.
+If you come across or are subjected to any behaviour contravening this Code of Conduct, please report it to the project overseers by emailing "erenngulbahar@gmail.com".
+Rest assured, all reports will be confidentially maintained.

-Any contributor who violates this Code of Conduct may be temporarily or permanently removed from the project at the discretion of the project maintainers.
+Any contributor who infringes upon this Code of Conduct may face temporary or permanent exclusion from the project, as decided by the project overseers.

-By participating in the BLM3062-Project project, you agree to abide by this Code of Conduct.
-Thank you for helping us create a positive and inclusive community.
+By engaging in the BLM3062-Project project, you consent to abide by this Code of Conduct.
+We appreciate your efforts in helping us build a positive and inclusive community.